Skip to content

 Recommendation

-Quote D24 when LatAm is a core region and you want method depth, fast payouts and one aggregated contract, especially if you already run SOFTSWISS or SoftGamings.
+As of mid-2026, quote D24 when LatAm is a core region and you want method depth, fast payouts and one aggregated contract, especially if you already run SOFTSWISS or SoftGamings.
 Run it against PayRetailers and EBANX for the same corridors, demand per-method pricing and the identity of the settling partner institutions in each market, and pilot Brazil and Peru volume before committing anything critical.
 Skip it if your compliance framework requires a licensed counterparty or named references.
-Updated July 2026.

 Pros